-The School has invested in capital assets in the form of the School's land, construction in progress, and fully depreciated equipment.
+The School has invested in capital assets in the form of the School's land, buildings, and equipment.
 Depreciation expenses for capital assets are booked under the supporting services program of the School's operations.
-More information regarding capital assets may be found in Note 4 to the financial statements.
+Depreciation expenses for capital assets are booked under the supporting services program of the School's operations.
+More information regarding capital assets can be found in Note 4 to the financial statements.